 “I’m hopeful.
 We’ve got more work to do, and jury’s not back yet, but I’m hopeful.”

-On Monday, de Blasio said city officials were reviewing plans for the event in light of the spread of the highly transmissible Omicron variant, and said that if plans need to be modified in any way, the announcement would come before Christmas.
+Earlier this week, de Blasio said city officials were reviewing plans for the event in light of a Covid-19 case surge and the spread of the highly transmissible Omicron variant of the coronavirus.
+On Tuesday, he said he was hopeful that the event could go on as planned.

 In November, de Blasio announced the return of a “big, strong, full strength” in-person New Year’s Eve celebration in Times Square this year following its virtual event last year due to pandemic concerns.

 “We want to welcome those hundreds of thousands of folks – but everyone needs to be vaccinated,” de Blasio cautioned at a news conference November 16.
 “All you need to do is have proof of vaccination and a valid photo ID and you are in.”

 Those who cannot be vaccinated must show proof of negative PCR test within 72 hours and wear a mask.